Please ensure Javascript is enabled for purposes of website accessibility

 IMPORTANTE NOTICE

-ADMINISTRATIVE ORDER 2022-03: Extension to submit Annual Reports, pay fees and request Extensions (Download)
+ADMINISTRATIVE ORDER 2024-04: Additional Extension to file Annual Reports (Download)

 Pursuant to Chapter 15 of Act 164-2009, as amended, "General Corporations Act," corporations must file an annual report with the Electronic Registry of Corporations and Entities, administered by the Department of State, on or before April 15 of each year, with the exception of nonprofit religious corporations.